 Tired of refreshing your litter-box every other day?
-Whereas most litters will last you about 1 to 2 weeks before it becomes too smelly and you have to replace it, our experiments with tofu resulted in significantly longer times.
-Our eco litter usually lasts about three weeks to a whole month before we had to come in and refresh the litterbox.
+Whereas most litters will last you about 1 to 2 weeks before they become too smelly and have to be tossed, our experiments with tofu litter yielded significantly better results.
+The products usually lasted about three weeks to a whole month before we had to come in and refresh the litterbox.
 Don’t forget to scoop daily!

-Since tofu is a natural product made from bean dregs.
-Your cat can safely ingest some of these by accident and it won’t cause any harm.
-We still would not recommend you start feeding your cat a whole truck of tofu beans, but it’s nice to know that that this product is safe.
+Since tofu is a natural product made from bean dregs, your cat can safely ingest some.
+We still would not recommend you start feeding your cat a whole bag of tofu beans, but it’s nice to know that that the product is relatively safe for consumption.

-There is also the fact that regular litter tends to produce a lot of dust when it is poured.
-Breathing in these particles is not exactly healthy for your lungs, and your cat won’t particularly enjoy navigating through huge dust clouds either.
-But tofu litter produces no dust clouds.
-That’s a big advantage right there!
+There is also the fact that regular litter tends to produce a lot of dust once it is poured.
+Breathing in these particles is not very good for your lungs, and your cat won’t particularly enjoy navigating through huge dust clouds either.
+But tofu litter produces zero dust!
+That’s a huge advantage over other litters.

-This product is a great choice for those of you who care a lot about our environment (and you should!).
+This product is a great choice for those of you who care about our planet (and you should!).
 The eco-friendly nature of this product means it is completely bio-degradable.
-You can even get rid of the stuff by flushing it down the toilet, or by using it as organic compost in your yard if that’s what you desire.
+You can even get rid of the stuff by flushing it down the toilet, or by recycling it as organic compost in your yard.

-Indeed, the tofu litter was able to hold much more water.
-It absorbed almost four times as much moisture compared to the regular clay litter.
+Indeed, our tofu litter was able to absorb almost four times as much moisture as the regular clumping clay litter.
 Not bad!

 How to use tofu cat litter